-The bar chart and table below provide an indication of the risks of investing in the Fund by showing: (a) changes in the performance of the Fund's Institutional Shares from year to year; and (b) how the average annual total returns of the Fund's Class A, Class C, Institutional, Investor, Class R and Class R6 Shares compare to those of a broad-based securities market index.
-Through February 27, 2018, the Fund had been known as the Goldman Sachs Strategic International Equity Fund, and its investment objective and certain of its strategies differed.
-Performance information set forth below reflects the Fund's former investment objective and strategies prior to that date.
-The Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.
-Updated performance information is available at no cost at am.gs.com or by calling the appropriate phone number on the back cover of the Prospectus.
+The bar chart and table below provide an indication of the risks of investing in the Fund by showing: (a) changes in the performance of the Fund's Institutional Shares from year to year; and (b) how the average annual total returns of the Fund's Class A, Class C, Institutional, Investor and Class R6 Shares compare to those of a regulatorily required broad-based securities market index (MSCI® ACWI Index (Net, USD, Unhedged)) (the "Regulatory Benchmark") and the Dow Jones Brookfield Global Infrastructure Index (Net, USD, Unhedged) (the "Performance Benchmark").
+The Performance Benchmark is generally more representative of the market sectors and/or types of investments in which the Fund invests or to which the Fund has exposure and which the Investment Adviser uses to measure the Fund's performance.
+The Fund has included in the table below the performance of the Regulatory Benchmark, which represents a broader measure of market performance, to comply with new regulatory requirements.
+For additional information about these benchmark indices, please see "Additional Performance and Benchmark Information" on page 14 of the Prospectus.
+The Fund's parformance information is available at no cost at am.gs.com or by calling the appropriate phone number on the back cover of the Prospectus.